 Foundations of Library and Information Science

-- the significance of the digital divide and policy issues related to broadband access and net neutrality
+the significance of the digital divide and policy issues related to broadband access and network neutrality

-- contemporary issues in LIS education such as the ongoing tensions between information science and library science
+the continuing tensions in LIS education between information science and library science

 Table of Contents